atanjaro/VariationalMC.jl/README.md

 This package implements the Variational Monte Carlo (VMC) method for the Hubbard model and models of electron-phonon interaction (coming soon).

-Package is experimental and should only be used with caution.
+This code is currently the experimental stage of development.
+Use with caution.

 ## Funding